-Criterion 1: Populations of Slevin's skink are stable or increasing on six islands.
-At least one population must occur on Guam, Rota, Tinian, Saipan, or Pagan, which have considerably more suitable habitat than the currently occupied islands.
+Criterion 1: Populations of Slevin's skink are stable or increasing on at least six islands.
 To be considered stable, populations must be reproducing and not decreasing in abundance for 10 years.

-Criterion 2: Suitable habitat on the six occupied islands is effectively protected from development and habitat-altering invasive species including ungulates.
-Agreements from conservation partners to maintain protections are in place to ensure the habitat remains suitable.
+Criterion 2: Suitable habitat supporting skink populations on the six occupied islands is effectively protected from development and habitat-altering invasive species, including ungulates.
+Agreements from conservation partners and stakeholders to maintain protections are in place to ensure the habitat remains suitable.